The Story of the Comboni Institute

 Two years later, in the autumn of 1921, Fr.
 Meroni, following the Chapter’s mandate, enquired of each German Comboni if the time had come to create an Austria-Germany Province: of 29 votes, 20 were in favour.
 However, a few months later, at the Council meeting on 29 December, 1921, Fr.
 Meroni expressed unexpected conclusions: there was to be no Austria-Germany Province but the novitiate and scholasticate in Brixen were to be closed so as to give the same formation to all at Venegono Superiore (Varese) and in Verona.

 Fathers Heymans and Lehr protested against this decision which went against the view of the Chapter.
 In spite of everything, quite a few Germans were willing to obey the Fr.
 General and were not yet thinking of an eventual separation from the Institute.
 However, the break was coming: faced with the prospect of total absorption, some of those in charge (Frs.
 J. Lehr, A. Ipfelkofer, J. Klassert, D. Kauczor and others) were considering and promoting a form of separation.
 “Like the branch of a Benedictine abbey which, once mature, becomes an independent abbey”, suggested Fr.
-Kauczor, a missionary from Slovenia working in Khartoum and who would soon go to South Africa.
+Kauczor, a missionary from Poland working in Khartoum and who would soon go to South Africa.
 Mons.
 Geyer took no part in the process of division, being the first to leave the Vicariate.

 The Decree of Propaganda Fide: 27 July, 1923